Mahtabvariyani/Kata/interviewQuestions/JavaScript50Q.md

             or document.cookie = "key1 = value1; key2 = value2; expires = date";
+19

-$19-Q20.
-How to read a cookie using JavaScript?
+$-How to read a cookie using JavaScript?

        document.cookie = "session=123456789";